 Unfortunately, audio description does not work on downloaded programmes so you will need an Internet connection if you want to watch an audio described programme.

-You can also watch audio described programmes on Smart TVs and smart devices, however, with the exception of Apple TV, the app is not very accessible.
+You can also watch audio described programmes on Smart TVs and smart devices.
+However, with the exception of Apple TV, the app is not very accessible.